itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 4. As a user, I want a software that automatically brings me to the checkout page on a certain out of stock item that I want so that the experience is easier and stress free.
 (Priority #?, approximately ? hours)
 5. As a user, I want a software that updates its data regarding products quickly so that I get notified as soon as possible.
 (Priority #?, approximately ? hours)
 6. As a user, I want an interface that is easy to navigate and understand so that I can find what I need quickly.
 (Priority #?, approximately ? hours)
+7. As a user, I want to be able to customize the notifications I will recieve, so that I do not miss the alert when recieving hundreds of emails a day.
+8. As a user, I want to be able to track multiple items, so that I can purchase whichever comes back into stock first.

 ## 8. Issue Tracker
 The user stories should be registered as cards in a public board at Trello.com or another